dilapitan/amia-program-beneficiaries/README.md

 **ADD beneficiary**

-- The admin can add a beneficiary to the system
+- The admin can add a new beneficiary to the system

 **EDIT beneficiary**